ryanatkn/gro/src/project/buildConfig.md

 # build config

-Gro's build config is part of a system for compiling a source project to one or more output projects.
+Gro's build config is part of a system for compiling a source project to one or more output artifacts.
 It's designed for a variety of use cases:

-- support dev and prod builds to separate directories
+- support dev and prod builds that coexist on the filesystem
-- support multiple output targets like legacy and modern Node and ES versions
+- support multiple compilation targets like legacy/modern ES versions and mobile/desktop frontends
-- support multiple platform targets like Node and browsers
+- support multiple platform targets like Node and browsers, including server-side rendering
 - support multiple packages created from one codebase to be published separately

 To accomplish this, Gro has the `BuildConfig` type which defines some JSON metadata for each build.
 See [`./buildConfig.ts`](./buildConfig.ts) for the implementation.
+A project can add this data to its `package.json` under a `"gro"` field.

+Why put this in `package.json` and not a more powerful `gro.config.ts` file?
 A Gro project's build configs must be statically knowable before compilation, because there's a chicken and egg problem - if a config is defined in TypeScript,